8 Best Acoustic Guitar Reviews – Diamonds in the Rough

 Nut Width

 The nut width essentially describes how far apart the strings are spaced.
-A larger nut width will suit players who are used to it, for example anyone transitioning from classical style guitars, or those who have larger fingers.
-If your background is mostly with electric guitar then you'll feel more conformable playing an acoustic with a smaller nut width.
+A larger nut width will suit players who are used to it, for example, anyone transitioning from classical guitars or those who have larger fingers.
+If your background is mostly electric guitar, then you’ll feel more comfortable playing an acoustic with a smaller nut width.

 Scale Length